sandersn/pursuit-workshop/presentation.md

 - Go back to the source and try to make your change.
 - Repeat testing and changing code until the test passes.
 - Copy your test to a new test, revert the changes to the old test and rerun all the tests.

-# Hands-on

-- Split into groups (maybe sign up beforehand)
-- Walk through set up for the repo
-- Choose an example bug?
-Or maybe each choose a bug.
-- Consider working in groups
-- Ask for help in common chat